MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Mail/New-MgBetaUserInferenceClassificationOverride.md

 Create a focused Inbox override for a sender identified by an SMTP address.
 Future messages from that SMTP address will be consistently classifiedas specified in the override.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgUserInferenceClassificationOverride](/powershell/module/Microsoft.Graph.Mail/New-MgUserInferenceClassificationOverride?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded (Default)